Introduced in 2024, the City's Green Award recognises local action on the elimination of waste and improved sustainable practices.

 2025 Green Award

 Awarded for their CLEAN Initiative, the Year 12 Executive team wanted to reduce litter and inspire everyone to take responsibility for keeping their community clean.
-They introduced a Bin Brigade: 48 student leaders collecting litter across school grounds in their colourful branded caps.
+They introduced a Bin Brigade: 48 student leaders collecting litter across school grounds in their colourful branded capes.

 This student-led movement has resulted in 239 buckets of litter collected since the start of 2025, weighing 69kg.